-Total CD
+Total SD

-Site Within Block IOLAI SD
+Site Within Block Residual Total 10191 20

 0.10 7.72 0.51 8.34 2.89

 The site component measures systematic site-specific variation, the "Within Block" component measures random variation that differs as a function of tissue specimen review/processing or within FFPE block variation, and the residual variation measures the combined run to run variability and within-run variability in the Prosigna Assay.
-The site component is very small relative to the random variability within the block indicating that the differences on average between the sites were negligible (< 1% of total variability measured in the RNA-precision study which had fewer samples but more replicate measurements (0.51 variance of 0.39 for the RNA-precision study).
+The site component is very small relative to the random variability within the block indicating that the differences on average between the sites were negligible (< 1% of total variance).
+The residual variation was consistent with the equivalent variability measured in the RNA-precision study which had fewer samples but more replicate measurements (0.51 variance compared to an average single site within Prosigna reagent lot variance of 0.39 for the RNA-precision study).